Things to do in the Catlins

-The Catlins are a sparsely populated area in the south of New Zealand’s South Island.
+The Catlins is a sparsely populated area in the south of New Zealand’s South Island.
 The Catlins comprise rugged coasts with wide deserted beaches, endless green hills, wild weather and lots of marine wildlife such as sea lions, penguins and dolphins.
 These landscapes alone are reason enough to venture to that rather remote area of the country, but there are many more attractions waiting for its visitors.

 1. Road trip on the Southern Scenic Route

-As mentioned above, the most important thing in the Catlins is to enjoy its many varied landscapes and natural attractions, so make sure your road trip on the Southern Scenic Route (the tourist highway linking Dunedin, Invercargill and Te Anau) accomodates for enough little stops here and there to take in massive deserted beaches, the isolation and remoteness, take pictures of the windswept trees or beautiful bays hosting sea lions and dolphins.
+As mentioned above, the most important thing in the Catlins is to enjoy its many varied landscapes and natural attractions, so make sure your road trip on the Southern Scenic Route (the tourist highway linking Dunedin, Invercargill and Te Anau) accommodates for enough little stops here and there to take in massive deserted beaches, the isolation, and remoteness, take pictures of the windswept trees or beautiful bays hosting sea lions and dolphins.

 2. Visit Curio Bay

 Curio Bay is famous for its petrified forest and wildlife attractions.
 The tree fossils can be seen at low tide and are over 160 million years old.
 You may also get to see yellow-eyed penguins in Curio Bay.
 And for the sports enthusiast, Curio Bay’s very own little surf school provides everything a novice surfer needs to successfully stand on their board after only one afternoon of riding the rather docile but regular waves in this beautiful, remote spot.